Edit rule expressions

-The Expression Preview editor is a text-only interface for creating Firewall Rules expressions.
-Although it lacks the visual simplicity of the Expression Builder, the Expression Preview editor supports the entire specification of Cloudflare's Firewall Rules Language.
+The Expression Editor editor is a text-only interface for creating Firewall Rules expressions.
+Although it lacks the visual simplicity of the Expression Builder, the Expression Editor editor supports the entire specification of Cloudflare's Firewall Rules Language.

-For example, only the Expression Preview editor supports grouping symbols.
-Cloudflare designed the Firewall Rules Language with Wireshark Display Filters® in mind, so although there are some subtle differences, Wireshark users should feel right at home with Firewall Rules and be able to easily port their existing rules to Cloudflare.
+For example, only the Expression Editor editor supports grouping symbols.
+Cloudflare designed the Firewall Rules Language with in mind, so although there are some subtle differences, Wireshark users should feel right at home with Firewall Rules and be able to easily port their existing rules to Cloudflare.

-The Expression Preview editor is located in the Create Firewall Rule and Edit Firewall Rule panels.
+The Expression Editor is located in the Create Firewall Rule and Edit Firewall Rule panels.
 The editor supports all available Firewall Rules fields, operators, and transformation functions.
 It also supports parentheses as grouping symbols.

 To edit an expression in the editor:

-In the Firewall Rules tab, use the Create a Firewall rule button to create a new rule or the Edit button (wrench icon) to edit an existing rule.
+In the Firewall Rules tab, use the Create a Firewall rule button to create a new rule, or click the wrench icon to edit an existing rule.

-The following example illustrates a rule that challenges any visitor who is not from Malaysia and tries to access WordPress URI paths.
+This example a rule that challenges any visitor who is not from Malaysia and tries to access WordPress URI paths.

-Cloudflare validates all expressions before saving them, so if your expression is malformed, you will receive an error message, as shown at the bottom of this screenshot:
+Cloudflare validates all expressions before saving them, so if your expression is malformed, you will receive an error message, as shown in this screenshot: